-- When it comes to under-construction properties, TDS deduction should be in installments paid on or after 1st June 2013.
-No TDS applies to the installments paid before 1st June 2013.
+- For under-construction properties, TDS deduction should be in instalments paid on or after 1st June 2013.
+No TDS applies to the instalments paid before 1st June 2013.

 PAN of the seller is mandatory.
-The same may get from the seller before effecting the transaction.
-If the PAN number of the seller is not available then the TDS deduction is necessary @ 20%.
+If not available then the TDS deduction rate is increased to 20%.

 The tax deduction is necessary at the time of credit of such sum to the account of the payee or at the time of payment whichever is earlier.
 The date of registration, agreement or contract is irrelevant for deciding the time of payment of TDS.

-If the purchaser avails a loan from a bank and bank pays to the seller, then this is also considered as a payment.
+If the purchaser avails a loan from a bank and the bank pays to the seller, then it is also a kind of payment.
 TDS deduction is necessary on the date of such payment to the seller.
-The date of payment of EMI by a buyer to the bank is irrelevant.
+However, the date of payment of EMI by a buyer to the bank is irrelevant.

-The online form available on the TIN website for furnishing information about TDS on sale of immovable property is termed as Form 26QB.
+Form 26QB is an online form in the TIN website for furnishing information about TDS on sale of immovable property.

-As per the CBDT notification no. 30/2016 dated April 29, 2016, the due date of payment of TDS on transfer of immovable property has been extended to 30 days (from existing 7 days) from the end of the month in which the deduction is made.
+As per the CBDT notification no. 30/2016 came on April 29, 2016, the due date for the payment of TDS on transfer of immovable property has been extended to 30 days (from existing 7 days) from the end of the month in which the deduction is made.

 Responsibility of the Seller of the Immovable Property

-- Provide your PAN to the purchaser in order to furnish information regarding TDS to the IT Department.
+- Provide your PAN to the purchaser to update the information regarding TDS to the IT Department.

 - Verify deposit of taxes deducted by the purchaser in the Form 26AS Annual Tax Statement.